Testamentary and Living Trusts

 What Is The Purpose Of A Trust?

-Because they can be designed to satisfy such specific needs and circumstances, trusts can address the concerns and objectives of most people.
+Because they can be tailored to specific needs and circumstances, trusts can address the concerns and objectives of most people.
 These include:

-When highly appreciated assets are sold, a large chunk of the gain may go to taxes.
-A trust can shelter property from taxes on income and capital gain and thus avoid the tax bite.
+When highly appreciated assets are sold, a large portion of the gain may be subject to taxes.
+A trust can shelter property from income and capital gains taxes, thereby avoiding the tax bite.

-Setting up a charitable remainder trust (CRT) provides the grantor with income for life and creates charitable tax deductions.
+Setting up a charitable remainder trust (CRT) provides the grantor with income for life and allows the grantor to claim charitable tax deductions.

-Trusts offer a method of providing regular income to dependents and the possibility of tax savings for you.
-They also offer control through the choice of mandatory or discretionary payments, as you may specify to suit the dependents’ changing support, educational and medical needs.
+Trusts offer a way to provide regular income to dependents and the potential for tax savings for you.
+They also offer control through the choice of mandatory or discretionary payments, allowing you to specify payments that suit the dependents’ changing support, educational, and medical needs.

 In addition, trusts can provide for the orderly passage of one’s property without the expense, delay, or publicity of probate, and for professional investment management for family members who lack this skill.

-A trust can provide a monthly check, freedom from making investment decisions and the burden of bookkeeping details.
+A trust can provide a monthly check, freedom from investment decisions, and the burden of bookkeeping.
 It can also provide for the management of financial affairs in the event of illness or incapacitation, and tax savings on future gifts to charity.

 Trusts can ensure that children and others with special needs will have their financial concerns properly addressed.